dive-into-machine-learning/dive-into-machine-learning/README.md

 ### Tips for studying on a busy schedule

-Busy schedule?
-I hear you.
 It's hard to make time available every week.
 So, you can try to study more _effectively_ within the time you have available.
 Here are some ways to do that:

 * ["Learning How to Learn" by Barbara Oakley](https://www.coursera.org/learn/learning-how-to-learn/) by Barbara Oakley, a free video course on Coursera.
 * Prefer book/audiobook?
 These are great options: